rafewenger/cse2122/lecture/class-inheritance-2.markdown

 changing the balance (except via `deposit` and `withdraw`, which are not shown here).

-A class may also have private methods.
-For example, maybe both the `deposit` and `withdraw` methods call a method named `notifyOwnerByEmail` that send deposit/withdraw receipts to the owner.
-This method should *only* be used after a deposit or withdraw, so there is no reason for other code to call `notifyOwnerByEmail` directly.
-Thus, that method should be private, so that only code that is part of the `BankAccount` class can use the method.
+A class may also have private member functions.
+For example, maybe both the `deposit` and `withdraw` member functions call a member function named `notifyOwnerByEmail` that send deposit/withdraw receipts to the owner.
+This member function should *only* be used after a deposit or withdraw, so there is no reason for other code to call `notifyOwnerByEmail` directly.
+Thus, that member function should be private, so that only code that is part of the `BankAccount` class can use the member function.

 If all constructors are marked as private, then no instances of the object can be created.
 This is a rarely-used but sometimes necessary